pinaire/auto_threshold_DCT/README.md

 # auto_threshold_DCT

-# the goal of this repository is to provide a discrete cosign transform algorithm that denoises data with an automatic estimated frequency threshold
+the goal of this repository is to provide a discrete cosine transform denoising algorithm